schoettl/bank-holiday-germany/README.md

 holiday is also a legal holiday.

 Legal holidays are generally off for all employees.
-Bank holidays that are not legal holidays as well are generally only off for bank employees.
+Bank holidays that are not legal holidays are generally only off for bank employees.

 There are even more public holidays in each federal state which are (partly) covered by the `ExtraHolidays` module of this package.